Debens/sort-js-object/README.md

 ## How does it work?

-sort-js-object find the highlighted text in the current editor, and using this text builds a AST using [@babel/parser](https://babeljs.io/docs/en/babel-parser).
-Then using [@babel/traverse](https://babeljs.io/docs/en/babel-traverse) sorts all the object nodes in the tree.
+sort-js-object finds the highlighted text in the current editor, then using this text builds a AST using [@babel/parser](https://babeljs.io/docs/en/babel-parser), then reorder node arrays on tree using [@babel/traverse](https://babeljs.io/docs/en/babel-traverse).